stephenreid/dynamoid-advanced-where/README.md

 however if a query is determined to not be appropriate, a scan will be conduced instead.
 When ever possible, scan do not query.
 See the DynamoDB docs for why.

+DAW will also extract filters on the range key whenever possible.
+In order to filter on a range key to be used for a query, it must be one of the allowed range key filters and at the top level of filters.

+**NOTE:** Global Secondary Indices are not yet supported

 #### How a query-able filter is identified
 A scan will be performed when the search is not done via the hash key, with exact equality.
 DAW will examine the boolean logic to determine if a key